What is PNP bill payment on a bank statement?

 It’s important to remember that the “PNP BILLPAYMENT” entry often refers to the payment processor, Plug’n Pay Technologies, rather than the actual business or service you paid for.
 This intermediary role is common in online transactions, especially with government and municipal services.

-Contacting Your Financial Institution
+Contacting Your Bank

 The Process of Disputing a Charge

-If, after investigating and speaking with your bank, you’re still convinced the charge is unauthorized or fraudulent, you have the right to dispute it.
-Your financial institution will guide you through its specific dispute process.
+If you remain convinced the charge is fraudulent, you have the right to dispute it.
+Your financial institution will guide you through their specific dispute process.
+You will formally notify your bank that you do not recognize the charge.
+You will fill out a dispute form confirming the charge is unauthorized.

-Ensuring Security and Avoiding Future Confusion
+Ensuring Security and Avoiding Future Confusion with Bank Statements

 Maintaining Detailed Payment Records